Life Insurance For Dads Policy Guide

 Critical illness

-Should a surgical procedure or a medical diagnosis stop you from being able to work, it may put your financial circumstances under strain.
 Critical illness cover gives a lump sum payout if you succumb to a qualifying illness.
-Not all diseases have coverage under critical illness, and a list can be defined at the start of a policy.
+Not all diseases are covered under a critical illness policy; a list can be provided at the start of the policy.

 Income protection